 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the management report and the additional information to the statement of profit or loss in pages 38 to 42, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the management report and the additional information to the statement of profit or loss and other comprehensive income in pages 38 to 41, but does not include the financial statements and our auditor's report thereon.